Chesil Cove Risk Assessment

 YOU ARE RESPONSIBLE FOR YOUR OWN PLANNING AND CONDUCT

-Entry and exit over pebbles with “dropping off” steep bank at times, especially after a period of storms until the pebbles settle and flatten out.
+Entry and Exit over pebbles with? “dropping off” steep bank at times, especially after a period of storms until the pebbles settle and flatten out.
 Swell and undertow can make exit particularly difficult in certain states of tide depending on how “steep” the bank is.
-Pebbles also create a natural slipping/tripping hazard and require care on entry and exit, including the shore walk to and from dive entry point.
+Pebbles also create a natural slipping/tripping hazard and require care on entry and exit, including the shore walk to and from dive entry point.?
 Entanglement hazards are primarily lost or discarded fishing lines on the surface and underwater, occasional monafilament net (or pieces of net) swept inshore and active or lost lobster pot lines dropped closer to shore.
-Fishing hooks lost by shore anglers need also be taken into consideration.
+Fishing hooks lost by shore anglers as well as lead weights being cast from shore need also be taken into consideration.

 Surface concerns: Always do your own field risk assessment on the day of your dive.
 Surface risks on Chesil Beach are not special and include the common trip hazards (walking over loose pebbles, debris, nets and fishing line washed in by the sea) and cut hazards (broken glass, discarded hooks, metal etc).
 Because of the way the beach slopes down on entry and up on exit especially after spring tides, these hazards require extra care.
 While most of the beach and shoreline is made up of pebbles which tend to be loose and slippery at times, there are also rocks on the tidal zone which at low tide could be submerged or partially uncovered.
 Especially where there is swell these need special attention so as to avoid stepping or slipping on them, or hitting against them during exit and entry.